mja65/Emu68-Imager/docs/faqs.md

 The tool is intended to provide a basic image to help you get started, to avoid common pitfalls such as RTG and internet issues and using 100% legally acquired software.
 Once you have a basic set up you have access to the internet as well as a suitably sized SD card where you can transfer whatever you need to add additional software.

 It can be a rewarding experience learning about how to install software on your Amiga.
-However, if you are after a fully set up and customised distribution where you can write an image to a SD card and just use it then you should download and use one of those.
+However, if you are after a fully set up and customised distribution with all games and applications pre-installed and where you can write an image to a SD card and just use it then you should download and use one of those.

 ### Where is the Linux/Mac version?
 Short answer: There is none.